githubnext/gpt4-with-calc/docs/report.md

 grade 6: 140 --> 119
 ```

-The differrent kinds of problems are interesting.
-The big improvements lie in subtraction, summation, comparison, surplus and common-division.
-In contrast, some areas such as LCM and GCD have been curiously impaired.
-However these kinds of problems are non-calculational mathematical reasoning and vanishingly rare in real-world chat (except for students doing homework puzzles!).
+The differrent kinds of problems are interesting and important.
+* The big improvements lie in subtraction, summation, comparison, surplus and common-division.
+* In contrast, some areas such as LCM and GCD have been curiously impaired.
+Of course, these kinds of problems are largely non-calculational mathematical reasoning and are vanishingly rare in real-world chat (except for students doing homework puzzles!).
+However it is essential that the technique not impair performance on this kind of problem.

 > NOTE: We're looking into the impairments